ebarylko/cmpt-276/assignment-2/commands.md

 Product A
-Enter Y below to see view the issues pertaining to this product which are not cancelled nor completed and N to return to the main menu [user response]
+Enter Y below to see view the issues pertaining to this product which are not cancelled nor completed and q to return to the main menu [user response]
 ```